 - Sec.
-89. Submission of Reports.
-Within thirty (30) days after the end of each quarter, departments, bureaus, offices and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs, shall submit the following, either in printed form or by way of electronic document: - (a) Quarterly Financial and Physical Accomplishment Reports, including narrative descriptions to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, copy furnished the DBW and COA; and - (b) Budget and Financial Accountability Reports to the DBM and COA, subject to COA and DBM J.C.
+96. Quarterly Financial and Physical Reports.
+Within fifteen (15) days after the end of each quarter, departments, bureaus, offices and instrumentalities of the Wational Government, including Constitutional Offices enjoying fiscal autonomy and SUCs, shall submit the following, either in printed form or by way of electronic document: - (a) Quarterly Financial and Physical Accomplishment Reports, including narrative descriptions to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, copy furnished the DBM and COA; and - (b) Budget and Financial Accountability Reports to the DBM and COA, subject to COA and DBM J.C.
 No. 2014-1 dated July 1, 2014.

-The DBM shall likewise submit to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, quarterly reports on releases from, and balances of, Special Purpose Funds, Supplemental Appropriations, Continuing Appropriations and Automatic Appropriations as well as modification of funds approved by it pursuant to the general provisions of this Act.
+The DBN shall likewise submit to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, quarterly reports on releases from, and balances of, Special Purpose Funds, Supplemental Appropriations, Continuing Appropriations and Automatic Appropriations as well as modification of funds approved by it pursuant to the general provisions of this Act, including obligations incurred, liquidated, unliquidated obligations and total disbursements on the releases.
+These reports shall be presented vis-a-vis corresponding P/A/P approved in the GAA.